Arfmann21/PushNotes/README.md

 ---

-##### Warning: this app is waiting to be verified by Google Play Protect.
-You may need to disable Play Protect in order to install this app.

----

 #### How to download
 Click [HERE](https://github.com/Arfmann21/PushNotes/releases/latest) to go to latest release page -> scroll down - > click on "**Assets**" -> click on Push.Notes.apk -> install it